 Pursuant to the terms of the settlement agreement and in accordance with the Williams legislation, in December 2004, the Board adopted a construction plan that prioritizes school construction to ensure all schools are removed from the Concept 6 calendar by July 1, 2012 (the "New School Construction Program").
 The New School Construction Program is a multi-year capital improvement program that is the major component of the District's effort to relieve overcrowding in its schools by returning students to a traditional two-semester calendar.
-As of July 1, 2006, the program's cost is \$11.7 billion and the program is expected to provide facilities for approximately 6,600 classrooms by the end of the year 2012.
+As of July 1, 2007, the program's cost is \$12.4 billion and the program is expected to provide facilities for approximately 6,600 classrooms by the end of the year 2012.
 State and local bond measures and other funding sources provide revenues for this program.
-The District has identified a potential funding shortfall due to (1) projected increased costs of the New School Construction Program, which projected increased costs are due primarily to higher than originally projected building and land acquisition costs and (2) projected declining enrollment of the District, as State matching funds are currently determined according to formulae that require enrollment growth as opposed to relief of overcrowding.
-The estimated total shortfall is approximately \$2.5 billion.
-The District is evaluating various options to address these costs and funding issues.
+The District has identified a potential funding shortfall due to (1) projected increased costs of the New School Construction Program, which projected increased costs are due primarily to higher than originally projected construction and land acquisition costs and (2) projected declining enrollment of the District, as State matching funds are currently determined according to formulae that require enrollment growth as opposed to relief of overcrowding.
+The estimated total shortfall is approximately \$1.6 billion.
+Pursuant to AB 1014, which Governor Schwarzenegger signed into law on October 14, 2007, the Leroy F. Greene School Facilities Act of 1998 will be amended to, among other things, supplement the factors included in the calculations pursuant to which State construction and modernization of school facilities funding is allocated.
+Such amendment to the funding calculations is expected to result in \$600 million in additional State matching funds for the District's bond program, which will be applied to address the estimated total shortfall.
+The District continues to evaluate various options to address the remaining costs and funding issues.
 Some of the options, among others, being considered are reallocation of existing bond funds, additional bond authorization and proposed State legislation that would change the eligibility formulae for State matching funds to consider overcrowding, as opposed to only enrollment.